Francesco149/reversing-fgo/README.md

 authCode because my codes were not matching. it turns out that the game sorts the form fields alphabetically before hashing for the authCode

+also the sorted form fields in the hashed data should NOT be url-encoded. after these changes my hashes match and everything works as expected

 to be continued...